Raing History, Family Crest & Coats of Arms

 The surname Raing was first found in Essex where Roger Rayne was granted lands at Rayne as companion in arms of William the Conqueror.
 Other early spellings of the name include De Raines and Raneis.

 The Hundredorum Rolls of 1273 list the following: Alice Reine in Cambridgeshire; John Reyn and Nicholas Reyn in Lincolnshire; Robert de Rennes in Oxfordshire; and Richard de Rennes.
 The Yorkshire Poll Tax Rolls of 1379 lists: Robert Rayne; Johannes Rayne; Richard Rayneson; and William Rayne.

 Early History of the Raing family

-Another 200 words (14 lines of text) covering the years 1150 and 1280 are included under the topic Early Raing History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Raing research.
+Another 84 words (6 lines of text) covering the years 1150, 1280 and 1530 are included under the topic Early Raing History in all our PDF Extended History products and printed products wherever possible.

 Raing Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Raines, Raine, Rayne and others.

 Early Notables of the Raing family (pre 1700)

 Outstanding amongst the family at this time was John Reynes ( fl.
 1530), an English stationer and bookbinder in London, carried on business at the sign of St...